rrozansk/SPaG/README.md

     A simple object for compiling scanner's and/or parser's to {filename} programs.
     """

-    def output(self, filename):
+    def _translate(self, filename):
         """
-        Attempt to generate the {filename} file(s) with the corresponding scanner and/or parser currently set in the object.
+        Override this method in subclasses which should translate the internal representation of the given scanner and/or parser to the targeted language.
+It should return the files and there content in a dictionary allowing multiple files to be returned for a given language.
+This is the only required function a child generators must implement.

         Input Type:
           filename: String

-        Output Type: List[Tuple[String, String]] | ValueError
+        Output Type: Dict[String, String] |
+                     NotImplementedError
         """
-        pass
+        raise NotImplementedError('Base Generator incapable of translation')
 ```

 NOTE: the class name is a capitalized version of the filename.